wangby511/System-Design-Architecture-and-Infra/sql-nosql.md

 #### Document Databases

-In these databases data is stored in documents e.g. CouchDB, MongoDB
+In these databases data is stored in documents.
+Each document can have an entirely different structure. e.g. CouchDB, MongoDB

 #### Wide-Column Databases

-Instead of ‘tables,’ in columnar databases we have column families, which are containers for rows.
-(Unlike relational databases, we don’t need to know all the columns up front, and each row doesn’t have to have the same number of columns.) e.g. Cassandra and HBase.
+A wide-column database is a type of NoSQL database in which the names and format of the columns can vary across rows, even within the same table.
+Wide-column databases are also known as column family databases.
+Because data is stored in columns, queries for a particular value in a column are very fast, as the entire column can be loaded and searched quickly.
+Related columns can be modeled as part of the same column family.

+e.g. Cassandra and HBase.

 #### Graph Databases